tobyweston/blog/source/_posts/2012-07-28-mountain-lion-carnage.md

 ## Java

 OSX will install this for you the first time you try and start up a Java app.
 It sets up a symbolic link for `mvn` to point to Maven 3 which may need adjusting if you're still using Maven 2.
 See [this post]({{ root_url}}/2011/10/29/java-source-on-mac) for the fix.

+## Rake / Python

+It even managed to mess with my Python installation which gets used when building this blog using the `rake generate` command.
+Thanks though to [Sébastien Han](http://www.sebastien-han.fr/blog/2012/07/26/broken-rake-after-update-to-mountain-lion/) for getting me out of it.